 Should the above not be completed prior to the stated deadlines, the student will be automatically withdrawn from the program.

-- Includes: all program activities, PI mentorship, all lab materials, 1 meal per weekday (lunch), opening/closing events, poster session, use of select campus facilities, included program excursions and daily activities
+- Includes: all program activities, PI mentorship, opening/closing events, poster session, lab notebook, included daily activities

 Non-Refundable Program Deposit: $550, applied to the Program Fee

 - A pre-payment on program fees is required to reserve space in the program within 10 business days of admission to the program

 - This deposit will be applied toward program fees and is not an additional fee

 - The balance of payment for program fees is due upon notification of charges, and no later than May 15